-In addition, you have to pay for some features, and some people didn't like that they only found that out after downloading the app.
-That aside, HER is a safe online community for queer woman to connect.
+You have to pay for some features, and some people didn't like that they only found that out after downloading the app.
+That aside, HER is a safe online community for queer women to connect.

 Grindr is the most popular app for gay dating.
 It is essentially the Tinder for gay dating specifically: it's free to use and it's easy to create a profile.
 However, this means the pool of users may be both over-saturated and riddled with bots and fake profiles.

 Like Tinder, it has acquired a reputation for being more of a hookup app than a dating app, but Grindr doesn't restrict your options – and with the large pool of men on the app, there's definitely a chance someone will share your interests and desires.